inspire-eu-validation/metadata/README.md

 | [A.26.IR2112.TGR38.md.role](A.26.IR2112.TGR38.md.role.md)  	 | IR     | Yes        | Draft  |
 | [A.27.IR2113.TGR39.date](A.27.IR2113.TGR39.date.md)    | IR     | Yes        | Draft  |

+## Vocabulary

+**Resolve:** Goal is to check if a URL references to an existing document.
+A [http head operation](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.4) can give an indication of the availability of the document without fully downloading it.
+The operation might fail due to a number of reasons: the service is temporarily unavailable, the service is protected (status 403)

 ## XML namespace prefixes <a name="namespaces"></a>

 The following prefixes are used to refer to the corresponding XML namespaces in all test descriptions: